+The administrative dataset that we analyze allows us to examine the finance mix for the universe of firms in Chile, in terms of their debt issuance-bonds and loans-in both domestic and international markets, and in both local and foreign currencies.
 Our empirical analysis yields two important findings.
 First, the RDD results show that eligibility for sovereign guarantees causes firms to increase their domestic debt.
-An eligible firm just to the left of the size cutoff has a domestic debt share 9.4 percentage points larger than an ineligible firm just to the right.6 Furthermore, this debt substitution impact that the RDD identifies is not only statistically significant, it has also relevant macroeconomic implications.
-The total sales of firms that became eligible represent 18 and 8 percent of GDP and total sales in Chile, respectively, and the increase in domestic credit by these firms at the beginning of the crisis reached about 1 percent of 2020's GDP.
+An eligible firm just to the left of the size cutoff has a domestic debt share 9.4 percentage points larger than an ineligible firm just to the right.
+This well-identified micro elasticities also impact the aggregate economy as eligible firms represent 18 percent of GDP in Chile.
+The increase in domestic credit by these firms at the beginning of the crisis reached about 1 percent of 2020's GDP.
 The RDD results are robust to a placebo period test, a manipulation test, as well as using alternative specifications of the polynomial regression in the RDD.